guerzon/clair-helm/README.md

 ## Features / TODO

-1. Supports running in `combo` mode (default).
-2. Supports running on a single instance with the DB split per mode.
+1. Supports running on a single instance with the DB split per mode.
-3. Supports running multiple instances.
+2. Supports running multiple instances.

 ## Usage